mauritzn/deno-runner/README.md

 The Deno config file used by Deno-runner is a JSON file named `deno_config.json`, this structure of this file is laid out in the [deno-config](https://github.com/mauritzn/deno-config) repo.

-Currently Deno-runner only uses 2 properties from the config file, `main` and `permissions`.
+Currently Deno-runner only uses 4 properties from the config file, `main`, `unstableFlag`, `permissions` and `imports`.
 In the future I plan to support more options.

 **Example config file:**
 ```json